caktus/guidebook/source/margarita/states.rst

 ``/var/www/<project_name>/source/requirements/dev.txt`` if the
 environment is ``local``, and otherwise from ``production.txt``.

+If a New Relic key is configured, ensures the ``newrelic`` agent package is installed in the virtual env.

 .. note::

     This also installs ``ghostscript``, even though :ref:`python` already does that.